sergeialimov/webdriverio-test/README.md

 I added a data file with elements on pages in different languages.
 Test detects current language and verify required texts.

 During development I used a board for tasks.
 It could be found [here](https://trello.com/b/xVmP2pDV/webdriverio-atom-test).

+## how to launch

+// TODO describe launch details